-3.2.1 Discussion
+3.3.1 Discussion

-These requirements, as with any QIBA Profile requirements, are focused on achieving the Profile Claim.
-Evaluating the medical or professional qualifications of participating actors is beyond the scope of this profile.
+These requirements, as with any QIBA Profile requirements, are focused on achieving the Profile performance target.
+Evaluating the medical or professional qualifications of participating actors is beyond the scope of this Profile.

+Note: If the Radiologist has an Image Analyst prepare the measurement contours but the Radiologist still reviews and edits them, then the requirement is to validate the measurement performance of the Radiologist.
+If the Radiologist completely delegates performing the measurements to an Image Analyst, then requirement is to validate the measurement performance of the Image Analyst.

-3.2.2 Specification
+3.3.2 Specification